Arline Custer Memorial Award

 Electronic Submission Instructions

-Please send a PDF of the entirety of the work along with a PDF of a letter of nomination to the Senior Co-Chair of the Arline Custer Memorial Award Committee: Tyler Stump at [email protected]
+Please send a PDF of the entirety of the work along with a PDF of a letter of nomination to the Senior Co-Chair of the Arline Custer Memorial Award Committee: Elise DeAndrea at [email protected]

 Physical Submission Instructions

 Please send two physical copies of each submission with a letter of nomination to the Senior Co-Chair of the Arline Custer Memorial Award Committee.
-Please email the Senior Co-Chair, Tyler Stump at [email protected] to request the mailing address.
+Please email the Senior Co-Chair, Elise DeAndrea at [email protected] to request the mailing address.

 Award Winners